 Field Trip Series: School-based introductory program followed by a field trip with another wrap-up lesson at your school.

-Follow-up School Program (one-hour) In this one-hour lab session, students conclude the series with a series of activities, investigations and discussion routines in which they will demonstrate their understanding of why our coastal ecosystems need protection and how we can slow the natural process of erosion.
+Follow-up School Program (one-hour) In this one-hour lab session, students will conclude the series with a series of activities, investigations and discussion routines in which they will demonstrate their understanding of the needs of the inhabitants found in a coastal ecosystem and how climate change affects them over time.

-Location: School & Joppa Flats Education Center, Plum Island, or a suitable nearby community greenspace.
+Location: School & Joppa Flats Education Center, Parker River National Wildlife Refuge, or suitable nearby community greenspace.

 *Special Pricing Program

 Allergy Note: This program features live crustaceans, mollusks, and fish.

 In-School Sessions: Program cost depends on number of classrooms participating (20-30* students or fewer per classroom - no auditorium style programs).
 The first classroom/group is $205, and any additional classrooms are $155 each.
 Specialty program fees and mileage not included.

 *Maximum number of students may depend on program.

 Field Trip Session: Program cost depends on number of students and length of program.
 Mass Audubon charges a flat fee per group of 15 students ("sub-group").
 For a two hour program, the first sub-group is $180, and any additional sub-groups are $150 each.
 Maximum of 6 sub-groups of 15 students or 90 total students.
 Entry fees to certain field trip locations not included.